quantumlib/qsim/docs/cirq_interface.md

 ensures that nondeterminism from intermediate measurements is properly reflected in the results.

-In rare cases when the state vector and the gate matrices have many zero entries (denormal numbers), a significant performance slowdown can occur.
+In rare cases when the state vector and gate matrices have many zero entries (denormal numbers), a significant performance slowdown can occur.
 Set the `denormals_are_zeros` option to `True` to prevent this issue potentially at the cost of a tiny precision loss:

 ```
 # equivalent to {'t': 8, 'v': 0, 'z': True}